Harsha-Jagan/GoogleHashCodeTeam/README.md

-"This is our repo for the Google Hash Code qualifications round" -
+This is our repo for the Google Hash Code qualifications round